Traders should refrain from giving oxygen to a political party: Firdous

 Just ahead of Prime Minister Imran Khan’s visit to US, Pakistan has decided establishment of China Pakistan Economic Corridor (CPEC) Authority under the jurisdiction of Planning Ministry.

-“We have decided to establish CPEC Authority under Ministry of Planning and legislative bill will soon be introduced to this effect,” Federal Minister for Planning Makhdoom Khusro Bakhtyar said during a joint news conference, along with Adviser to PM on Information & Broadcasting Firdous Ashiq Awan here at PID on Saturday.
+“We have decided to establish CPEC Authority under Ministry of Planning and legislative bill will soon be introduced to this effect,” Federal Minister for Planning Makhdoom Khusro Bakhtyar said during joint news conference along with Advisor to PM on Information & Broadcasting Firdous Ashiq Awan here at PID on Saturday.

 By Mehtab Haider

-While talking to reporters during a presser here on Saturday along with Federal Minister for Planning Makhdoom Khusro Bakhtiar, she said: "Such traders, who by linking trade with politics wish to give oxygen to a political party, should refrain from such tactics and let the wheel of progress move forward, as this is how reforms will be brought and the country will move up in the world."
-She said: "The government will not be blackmailed by anyone."
+While talking to reporters during a presser here on Saturday along with Federal Minister for Planning Makhdoom Khusro Bakhtyar she said, "Such traders, who by linking trade with politics wish to give oxygen to a political party, should refrain from such tactics and let the wheel of progress move forward, as this is how reforms will be brought and the country will move up in the world."
+She said, "The government will not be blackmailed by anyone."

-Responding to a question, she said the government was negotiating with the traders to resolve their problems.
-However, traders having political agenda would be dealt with accordingly.

-The government could not be blackmailed by anyone, she added.
-She said out of 20,000 traders of Anarkali Bazar (Lahore), only 600 pay taxes.

-She said that a competition was going on among the PML-N leaders to show their obedience to the Zil-e-Subhani of Jati Umra by holding workers conventions.
-The Pakistan Muslim League-Nawaz (PML-N) leaders were in fact trying to get appreciation from their ‘king’, she said.
+She said that a competition was going on among the PML-N leaders to show their obedience to the Zil-e-Subhani (Shadow of God) of Jati Umra by holding workers conventions.
+The Pakistan Muslim League-Nawaz (PML-N) leaders were in fact trying to get appreciation from their ‘king,’ she said.

 She said the forthcoming visit of Prime Minister Imran Khan to the United States was very important.
 Some unscrupulous elements, who were dejected due to the visit, were using some journalists for their ulterior motives.